 For a new company, research can help entrepreneurs see to accurately gauge consumer demand and see how the competition is performing.
 Research can also benefit the business that is currently in operation as it can be an ongoing effort to spot new trends or to gauge departmental performance.

-Entrepreneurs that are interested in a certain business endeavor are well served when they start off researching their idea through secondary data such as government and trade association data about the industry and market sector that they wish to enter.
+Entrepreneurs that are interested in a certain business endeavour are well served when they start off researching their idea through existing secondary data such as government and trade association data about the industry and market sector that they wish to enter.

 Telephone surveys can possibly be more in depth, but only if the person agrees to be questioned on the phone.
 Mailed surveys still have a niche, especially if they are targeted to a very specific group, but cost more to launch and administrate.

 A typical company focus group consists of a small number of participants, usually about six to 12.
 The moderator poses a series of questions to gain insight into the brand, a product, images, and product concepts.

 Interviews and focus groups take much more time to administer but offer a much deeper look at consumer preference behaviours.
 Both individual interviews and focus groups are made up of persons from the target audience of the company and offer the interviewer the chance to clarify answers with follow up questions.
 While offering a larger sample in less time than interviews, focus groups can be more subject to bias from participants or facilitators.